NVIDIA/NeMo-Skills/docs/evaluation/index.md

     ++prompt_config=/nemo_run/code/<path to committed .yaml>
 ```

+Note that in this case the full path needs to end with `.yaml`!

 ### Customize evaluation parameters

 Different benchmarks have different evaluation options that you can customize.
 Here is an example of how to adjust